MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

 * `E2005`: incomplete message 's'

+    Occurs when the message is incomplete, i.e., some token is missing or tokens are in the wrong order.

     ```
     #msg-id // missing colon ':' and string literal '""' which are required for messages, E2005 reported
     ```

 * `E2006`: invalid usage of the 's' keyword

+    Occurs when the keyword was used incorrectly, i.e., some token is missing or tokens are in the wrong order.

     ```
     @group // missing colon ':' and opening bracket '{' which are required for 'group' keyword, E2006 reported